Cybrotrix/JayLabs.Owin.OAuthAuthorization/readme.md

 #Jaylib.Owin.OAuthAuthorization

-Provides an Custom OAuth Provider for Implicit Grant.
+Provides a Custom OAuth Provider for Implicit Grant.
 Allowing usage of the included ClaimAuthorize attribute.

 Authentication is made by other middleware like OpenIdConnect.